 How To Stop Beta-Alanine From Making You Itch?

-For example, try taking smaller amounts throughout the day instead of taking one large dose before exercising.
-This typically reduces the beta-alanine tingling you experience.
+For example, try taking 1.6 g of beta-alanine four times throughout the day instead of taking one large, 6.4 gram bolus dose before exercising.
+This typically offsets or greatly reduces the beta-alanine tingle.

 Frequently Asked Beta-Alanine Itch Questions

+Beta-alanine does not make everyone itch.
 Everyone's experience with beta-alanine will be different.
 Some will feel the itch for just a few minutes, and others might have it for an hour.
 And some people will never experience it at all.

+You shouldn't be worried if you do not get pre-workout tingles.
 As we've already mentioned, everyone experiences supplements and pre-workouts differently.
 Therefore, there is no cause for concern if you do not feel tingly after using a pre-workout.

 Right now, there is no safety data on the long-term use of beta-alanine when training.
 However, because of the non-essential nature of this amino acid, the likelihood of safety concerns are low.